Manage Alarms

 Threshold violation alarms

-BizTalk360 can also be configured to notify you when, after an exception, the situation becomes normal again.
-You can also limit the number of alerts that will be sent (otherwise you may end up with an indefinite number of alerts being received for the same issue).
-There is another powerful functionality available to reset the alarm once the specified notification limit is reached.
+BizTalk360 have the privilege of limiting the number of alerts that will be sent (otherwise you may end up with an indefinite number of alerts being received for the same issue).

 Health Check Notification alarms